M66B/FairEmail/docs/FAQ-de-rLI.md

 <br />

 <a name="faq70" mark="crwd-mark"></a>
-**(70) When will messages be auto expanded?**
+**(70) Wann werden Nachrichten automatisch erweitert?**

-When navigation to a conversation one message will be expanded if:
+Wenn Sie zu einer Unterhaltung navigieren, wird eine Nachricht erweitert, wenn:

-* Es gibt nur eine Nachricht in der Unterhaltung
+* Es nur eine Nachricht in der Unterhaltung gibt
-* Es gibt genau eine ungelesene Nachricht in der Unterhaltung
+* Es genau eine ungelesene Nachricht in der Unterhaltung gibt
-* Es gibt genau eine gekennzeichnete (favorisierte) Nachricht in der Konversation (ab Version 1.1508)
+* Es genau eine gekennzeichnete (favorisierte) Nachricht in der Konversation gibt (ab Version 1.1508)

 There is one exception: the message was not downloaded yet and the message is too large to download automatically on a metered (mobile) connection.
 You can set or disable the maximum message size on the 'connection' settings tab.